linode/apl-docs/product/introduction.md

 This approach also takes away the flexibility to change cloud providers in the future while increasing the financial risks.
 With Otomi, you don’t have to lock yourself into any cloud provider or risk rapidly increasing cloud service bills in order to get the fastest possible platform to deploy containerized applications.

 ### Make Developers Self Serving
 Free developers from worrying about the underlying platform setup while still enforcing standards and best practices so they can focus on delivering code.
 With Otomi, developers can be fully self-serving.
-They can spin up new namespaces, get access to all the tools they need, create secrets, deploy workloads, create jobs, configure public exposure, add service monitors, and much more.
+They can spin up new namespaces, get access to all the tools they need, build images from source code, create secrets, deploy workloads, configure public exposure, add service monitors, and much more.
 And all of these features are accessible through just one web UI.

 Platform administrators have access to all the platform applications.
 Team administrators can create team spaces for development teams and team members can create multiple namespaces within their team space(s).